bihealth/sodar-core-legacy/docs/source/app_timeline.rst

 The events can also have multiple temporal status states in case of e.g. events requiring async requests.

-The app provides front-end views to list project timeline events, as well as a backend API for saving desired activity as timeline events.
+The app provides front-end views to list timeline events for projects, categories and objects.
+Also included is a backend API for saving desired activity as timeline events.
 For details on how to use these, see the :ref:`timeline usage documentation <app_timeline_usage>`.

 .. toctree::
    :maxdepth: 3